 Or you might choose to sit inside, beneath the wooden trusses of the original wharf structure.
 Sip on an IPA that was poured from one of the four serving tanks behind the bar (named Pamphlett, Parsons, Finnegan, and Thompson after the four felons themselves) and order yourself a pizza.
 When the kitchen has two wood-fired pizza ovens, kept at different temperatures for different bases, you know they’re dishing up the good stuff.

-To get the full brewery experience, you can wander right up to the brewing tanks, cold Middy in hand, and chat with the brewers about the 25hL four-vessel system and the brewing process.
-There’s also the option to go on one of the daily brewery tours, wander the labyrinth of stainless steel tanks, and watch the bottles whizz past on the packaging line.
+To get the full brewery experience, you can wander right up to the brewing tanks, cold Natural Ale in hand, and chat with the brewers about the 25hL four-vessel system and the brewing process.
+There’s also the option to go on one of the daily brewery tours, wander the labyrinth of stainless steel tanks, and watch the tinnies whizz past on the canning line.

-The courtyard out the back is the ideal spot for a sparkling Sonny Cider paired with chargrilled broccolini and whipped cod roe.
+The courtyard out the back is the ideal spot for a sparkling Sonny Cider paired with a felafel bowl.
 When you’re sitting out there on a wooden bench, among the flagstones, bougainvillea and olive trees, you’d swear you were in the Mediterranean.

 And you can always return to Australia by popping back to the open parkland.
 Sit on the grass, savour an Australian Pale Ale in the sun, and rip into a bucket of prawns or some fish and chips wrapped in paper.

-It’s always refreshing to see people making beer without taking themselves too seriously, and that’s Felons in a nutshell.
-As general manager Ash Cranston says: “Beer’s fun.
-We want to be out there showing people that beer is a lot of fun.”
+It’s always refreshing to see people making beer without taking themselves too seriously, and that’s Felons in a nutshell - they’re always keen to get out and show people that beer is fun.
 One way to do that has been to convert a firetruck into a beer truck and nickname it 'Boss'.
 Because why not?

-Felons hasn’t wasted any time becoming an iconic Brisbane experience.
-From celebrating Brisbane history to celebrating Brisbane art (just wait til you see the old wooden trawler that’s become a canvas for Anthony Lister).
+Felons never wasted any time becoming an iconic Brisbane experience.
+From celebrating Brisbane history to celebrating Brisbane art (just wait til you see the wooden trawler that’s become a canvas for emerging street artist Leans).
 From being a destination for visitors to our city to a local watering hole for all kinds of Brisbanites.
 From serving beer all around the venues (just try to count all the taps), to serving beer from a firetruck.

 Whether you’re drinking a lager or an IPA; whether you’re eating a Grilled Angus Short Rib at a table inside or fish and chips on the grass; whether you’re looking at a river, a firetruck, an olive tree, an old boat, a stack of barrels, or a line of stainless steel brewing tanks…